rust-lang/reference/src/glossary.md

 A module is a container for zero or more [items].
 Modules are organized in a tree, starting from an unnamed module at the root called the crate root or the root module.
-[Paths] may be used to refer to items outside of a module, which may be restricted by [visibility rules].
+[Paths] may be used to refer to items from other modules, which may be restricted by [visibility rules].
 [More][modules]